 In the Shata Rudra Samhita, the story of Sunartak Nata (dancer) is told, which was a form taken by Shiva to visit the court of Himalaya, the father of Parvati.
 After blessing Parvati with his hand in marriage, Shiva was asked by the goddess to visit her home and get the permission of her parents for the nuptial ceremony.
 Shiva as Sunartak (the beautiful dancer) entered the court of Himalaya and danced charmingly, enchanting the audience.

 Soon, the king Himalaya saw Sunartak as Vishnu, Brahma, and Surya.
 He saw him as Rudra with Parvati, smiling blissfully.
-Mesmerizing everyone with his cosmic dance and Lilas, Shiva as Sunartak went back to Kailasha.
+Mesmerizing everyone with his cosmic dance and Lilas, Sunartak went back to Kailasha.
 This dance of Shiva in connection to his marriage with Parvati is an interesting narrative, that underlines the auspiciousness of Shiva’s dance, as an expression of divine action (kriya) which is a necessary prerequisite for the union of Purusha and Prakriti (male and female powers) which result in creation.

 Besides this episode, Shiva as Natesha (the king of Dancers) is an aspect of Mahadeva associated with his role as the supreme annihilator and the manifestation of the energy that births, sustains, and ends the cosmos.
 The lyrical beauty of Nataraja solidified in Chola bronzes is unforgettable, and a sacred artwork that captures the essence of Shiva celebrated by his devotees who envision Shiva as the power that dances (moves) within us all.